dingzeyuli/crumpling-sound-perceptual-study/README.md

 ![example screenshot](screenshot.jpg)

-This codebase is forked from [Alec Jacobson's github codebase](https://github.com/alecjacobson/perceptual-study).
-I made a few changes so that it better supports the audio file play and stop features.
-We use this perceptual study in our SIGGRAPH Asia paper [Crumpling Sound Synthesis](http://www.cs.columbia.edu/cg/crumpling/) [Cirio et al. 2016].
+This perceptual study is used in our SIGGRAPH Asia paper [Crumpling Sound Synthesis](http://www.cs.columbia.edu/cg/crumpling/) [Cirio et al. 2016].
+The codebase is forked from [Alec Jacobson's github codebase](https://github.com/alecjacobson/perceptual-study).
+We made a few changes so that it better supports the audio file play and stop features.

+For live demo, try [this](http://www.cs.columbia.edu/cg/crumpling/perceptual-study/).
+The whole study is long and takes upto 30 minutes.

-The followings are from the orignal descriptions.
+The followings are from the orignal description.

 --